YunusAlamm/URL-Shortener/README.md

 **.** copy your URL in the input and the program returns the shortened form of your link.
 # How it Works?
-when you copy your URL in the input, the program first does a small search in the database to ensure that your URL is not already saved in DB<br> after that by calling the ShortenedGenerator, generate the shortened form and in the end, Redirects the shortened url to original<br>
-then returns it to the output.
+when you copy your URL in the input, the program first does a small search in the database to ensure that your URL is not already saved in DB.<br> after that by calling the ShortenedGenerator, generate the shortened form and in the end, Redirects the shortened url to original then returns it to the output.
 # Project Technologies
 .
 Asp.Net Core 8<br>